Foxh0und/MCSC/membership.md

 #### Chelsea FC Membership
 This is a membership directly with Chelsea FC which they are running for the next season.
 However, travelling from Australia is still the bigger hurdle as the vaccinations are not as frequent here as they are in other parts of the world.
-If you are hopeful to get across to London in the New Year, and the second half of the season, then it as strongly advised that you buy a Chelsea membership, as the 5 bonus loyalty points they offer are only available up until July 23rd 2021
+If you are hopeful to get across to London in the New Year, and the second half of the season, then it as strongly advised that you buy a Chelsea membership, as the 5 bonus loyalty points they offer are only available up until July 23rd 2021.
-See our Stamford Bridge page](https://www.melbournechelsea.com.au/stamfordbridge/) tab for more information.
+See our [Stamford Bridge page](https://www.melbournechelsea.com.au/stamfordbridge/) tab for more information.

 ![membership](/assets/membership1.jpg)